Generic Name: venlafaxine (VEN-la-FAX-een)

 - If your doctor tells you to stop taking venlafaxine, you will need to wait for a period of time before beginning to take certain other medicines (eg, MAOIs, nefazodone, thioridazine).
 Ask your doctor when you should start to take your new medicines after you have stopped taking venlafaxine.

 - Certain antidepressants, including venlafaxine, may increase the risk of bleeding.
 Sometimes bleeding can be life-threatening.
 Discuss any questions or concern with your doctor.

 - Some people may be at risk for eye problems from venlafaxine.
 Your doctor may want you to have an eye exam to see if you are at risk for these eye problems.
 Call your doctor right away if you have eye pain, vision changes, or swelling or redness in or around the eye.

 - Have your blood pressure checked often.
 Talk with your doctor.

 - Venlafaxine may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking venlafaxine.

-- Lab tests, including blood pressure and blood cholesterol levels, may be performed while you use venlafaxine.
+- Lab tests may be performed while you use venlafaxine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.